 - Bank loan frauds.
 Evidence.
 FDIC bank reports contradicting investment claims.

-- FBI's role in the investigations, and results.
+- FBI's role in the investigations and results.

-- Parts of the FDIC's role in the investigations, and results.
+- Parts of the FDIC's role in the investigations and results.
 The third leg of the three mutually contradicting versions of the same crimes.
 View.

 Back to Top

 3. 2008 Nov.
 Quartz Mountain Aerospace (QMA) failed because QMA never received the $221 million claimed to have been invested in 2006.
 This was the third time the same crimes were exposed in less than three years.
-State law required the Oklahoma Tax Commission to recover not only this $66 million tax credits but other fraudulently obtained tax credits.
+State law required the Oklahoma Tax Commission to recover not only these $66 million tax credits but other fraudulently obtained tax credits.

-Instead, four boxes of counterfeit 2006 tax credits for tax refunds claims filed in early 2007 mysteriously appeared at the Oklahoma Tax Commission.
+Instead, four boxes of counterfeit 2006 tax credits for tax refund claims filed in early 2007 mysteriously appeared at the Oklahoma Tax Commission.
 View.
 OTC swapped the counterfeit 2006 tax credits for gross production tax refunds (4).